-"The entire property was found in a clean and orderly condition, with the maintenance of fire appliances and fire doors, etc., all well cared for, and indicates constant supervision and maintenance; we feel that more than this pass-
+"The entire property was found in a clean and orderly condition, with the maintenance of fire appliances and fire doors, etc., all well cared for, and indicates constant supervision and maintenance; we feel that more than this passing comment should be made on the excellent housekeeping conditions of the properties, as in comparison with other properties of this class and other classes, the outstanding healthy conditions are most unusual, which is also turther enhanced by the constant work at the barns involving oily waste, grease, dirt and conditions which would usually make for a dirty property, were it not for the constant cooperation of all employes."

-The Insurance Department is very bappy to pass this commendation along, and to thank the superintendents and foremen charged with the operation and maintenance of our various properties for their most cheerful and efficient cooperation and willingness to carry out the recommendations and instructions of our inspectors.
+The Insurance Department is very happy to pass this commendation along, and to thank the superintendents and foremen charged with the operation and maintenance of our various properties for their most cheerful and efficient cooperation and willingness to carry out the recommendations and instructions of our inspectors.
 Without this loyal cooperation we could not have deserved or received so favorable a report.